 Understanding Space Requirements

 Furniture need not be permanently moved for regular training.
-Identify your workout zone - the cleared area where you’ll exercise.
+Identify your workout zone, the cleared area where you will exercise.
 Before each session, spend 30 seconds moving any obstacles from this zone.
 After finishing, return items if desired.
 This quick setup and breakdown takes minimal time while maintaining your bedroom’s normal appearance and function.
+Furniture can even serve as equipment: your bed provides an elevated surface for incline push-ups or Bulgarian split squats, and a wall supports wall sits and calf raises.

 Layout optimization creates more usable space than you might expect.
 The space between your bed and wall, beside your dresser, or in front of your closet often provides adequate training area.
-Survey your bedroom from a floor perspective - looking for your 6x3 foot rectangle.
+Survey your bedroom from a floor perspective, looking for your 6x3 foot rectangle.
 Most bedrooms contain multiple potential workout zones.
+The Physical Activity Guidelines for Americans focus on activity type, intensity, and weekly volume rather than a specific training location, so a small bedroom floor can be a valid place to train when the movements are chosen correctly.

 The Foundation: Essential Bedroom Exercises

 These fundamental movements form the core of effective bedroom training.
+Garber et al. (2011) recommend in the ACSM Position Stand that healthy adults include exercises targeting all major muscle groups, and the six movements below collectively address chest, shoulders, arms, core, glutes, hamstrings, and quadriceps using nothing but your own body weight.
 Master these exercises before progressing to more complex variations.
 Each requires minimal space and zero equipment while providing comprehensive training stimulus.

 Push-Ups